Chris Siale: Australian U/21s

 Siale joined the Australia U21 squad in 2003, one of several players to be recalled in 2004.

 Super Rugby

 Siale debuted for the Waratahs on the 2004 development tour of Argentina.
 Siale continued to play up until 2007 where he made 10 appearances, until he signed with the Reds for the 2008 Super 14 season along with fellow New South Wales Waratahs player Morgan Turinui.

-Chris came of age in the ARC where his excellent footwork and line breaking ablitiy combined with his strong defence earned him a way into the depleted Queensland midfield along with 2007 Waratahs team mate and Wallaby World Cup member Morgan Turinui.
+Chris came of age in the ARC where his excellent footwork and line breaking ability combined with his strong defence earned him a way into the depleted Queensland midfield along with 2007 Waratahs teammate and Wallaby World Cup member Morgan Turinui.
 He was also unlucky to be called up to the Wallabies squad for the 2007 World Cup held in France, due to an ankle injury he had suffered during the ARC tournament.
 The duo prove to be a strong center combination for previously midfield lacking Reds.